frePPLe/frepple/doc/integration-guide/odoo-connector.rst

       | The connector assumes each company has only a single manufacturing
         location.
       | All bills of materials are modeled there.

-    * | Cmdline:
-      | Command line launched when the plan generation for a company is launched
-        interactively from the user interface.
-      | Note that when launched from a scheduler cron job, the command line is
-        configured on the job directly.

   * | You can run a **quick test** of the above by opening a web browser to the URL http\://<host>:<port>/frepple/xml?database=<db>&language=<language>&company=<company>.